1Frazel/HCI-Final-Project-Adib/README.md

-Here’s a professional script you can use for the `README.md` of your portfolio website:

----

 # M. Adib Aulia Nurkhafif - Portfolio Website

 Welcome to my personal portfolio website!
 This project showcases my skills, experiences, and projects as a **Front-End Developer**, **UI/UX Enthusiast**, and **Mobile Developer**.
 Designed with a focus on clean, modern aesthetics and user experience, this site serves as both a professional presentation of my work and a demonstration of the skills I’ve acquired during my academic and professional journey.